 WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

 Debt: As House speaker in mid-1990s, engineered passage of a seven-year balanced-budget plan.
-It was vetoed President Bill Clinton but helped form a bipartisan balanced budget two years later.
+It was vetoed by President Bill Clinton but helped form a bipartisan balanced budget two years later.
 Supports constitutional balanced budget amendment.
 Said that without a balanced budget, the U.S. had no choice but to raise its debt limit in the deal that avoided a default.

 Economy: Repeal the 2010 financial industry and consumer protection regulations that followed the Wall Street meltdown, and repeal the 2002 regulations enacted in response to the Enron and other corporate and accounting scandals.
 Restrict the Fed's power to set interest rates artificially low.
 Make work training a condition of unemployment insurance and have states run it.